 - CILOE, 2008-2011, Minalogic: This project is to develop tools and high level interfaces for computeintensive applications for nano and micro-electronic design and optimizations.
 The partners are: two large companies CS-SI (leader), Bull; three small size companies EDXACT, INFINISCALE, PROBAYES; and four research units INRIA, CEA-LETI, GIPSA-LAB, TIMA.
-For Moais, the contract funds the phD thesis of Jean-Noel Quiintin. - HiPeComp, NANO 2008-2012 contract.
+For Moais, the contract funds the phD thesis of Jean-Noel Quintin. - HiPeComp, NANO 2008-2012 contract.
 The project HiPeCoMP (High Performance Components for MPSoC) consists in the development an coupling of: on the one hand, wait-free scheduling techniques (pre-partitioning and mapping, on-line work stealing) of component based multimedia applications on MPSoC architectures; and on the other hand, monitoring, debug and performance software tools for the programming of MPSoC with provable performances.
 For Moais, the contract funds the phD thesis of Christophe Laferrière who started on 1/9/2009. - SHIVA, Minalogic 2009-2012 contract.
 This project aims at the development of a high througput backbone ciphering that ensures a high level of security for intranet and extranet communications over internet.
 The partners are: CS-SI (leader); 1 small size companies: Easii-IC (support for Xilinx FPGA) IWall-Mataru (key management), Netheos (customizable FPGA for ciphering); IN-RIA; CEA-LETI (security certification); Grenoble-INP (TIMA lab, integration of cryptography on FPGA); UJF (LJK and Institut Fourier: open cryptographic protocols and handshake; VERIMAG: provable security).
 Within INRIA, the MOAIS and the PLANET teams provide the parallel implementation on a multicore pltaform of IP-Sec and coordination with hardware accelerators (Frog's and GPUs).
-The contract funds the phD thesis of Ludovic Jacquin, coadvised by PLANET and MOAIS and a 1 year engineer (Fabrice Schuler, from 11/2010). - GRIMDEV, 2009-2010, ADT INRIA.
-This project brings engineering support for maintaining, operating and developing new experiments on the Grimage platform: Hervé Mathieu, INRIA SED, part time, Nicolas Turro, INRIA SED, part time and IJD Thomas Dupeux, INRIA, full time.
-The partners are the EPI MOAIS and PERCEPTION.
+The contract funds the phD thesis of Ludovic Jacquin, coadvised by PLANET and MOAIS and a 1 year engineer (Fabrice Schuler, from 11/2010). - SOC-TRACE, Minalogic 2011-2014 contract.
+This project aims the development of tools for the monitoring and debug of mumticore systems on chip.
+Leader: ST-Microelectonic.
+Partners: Inria (Mescal, Moais); UJF (TIMA, LIG/Hadas); Magilem, ProBayes.
+The contract funds 1 phD thesis and 1 year engineer.